Skip to contents

 FrEDI Impact Sectors & Units

 FrEDI currently projects monetized climate-driven impacts across more than 20 health, infrastructure, electricity, agriculture, recreation, and ecosystem-related sectors.
-FrEDI includes economic impacts (in units of $2015 USD) for all sectors and physical endpoints (e.g., morbidity, mortality, response costs, etc.) for seven sectors.
+FrEDI includes economic impacts (in units of $2015 USD) for all sectors and physical endpoints (e.g., morbidity, mortality, response costs, etc.) for nine sectors.

 For a current list of FrEDI sectors, run: